 First, a constant bias correction was applied to Arctic SIC prediction at each grid point.
+These biases were estimated based on the take-one-year-out cross-validated predictions for 1979-2012.

-Then a constant SIE bias derived from the cross-validation experiments from 1979 to 2012 was corrected, together with a resolution bias correction from the September SIE prediction.
+Then a constant error prediction derived from the cross-validation experiments from 1979 to 2012 was corrected from the September SIE prediction.